kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+This feature is entirely contained within the disruption controller in `kube-controller-manager` and the API server.
+By defaulting to false, a conflict generally reverts to the existing behavior.
+- **New API server, old KCM:** The API server will accept the `usePodGrouping` field, but the old KCM will not know about it and will ignore it, always using per-pod logic.
+This matches the downgrade scenario.
+- **Old API server, new KCM:** The new KCM will attempt to read the `usePodGrouping` field, but it won't exist on PDB objects.
+The KCM will default to `false` and use per-pod logic.

+The feature will only be active when both the API server and `kube-controller-manager` are at the new version and the user has set the field to `true`.

 ## Production Readiness Review Questionnaire